andrewilf/Battleship/README.md

 ![alt text](https://github.com/andrewilf/battleship/blob/main/img/backgroundwgeneralbanner.png?raw=true)
 Play here: https://andrewilf.github.io/Battleship/
 **Note: For best experience, play it on Google Chrome, other browsers may have slight graphical or audio glitches**
 This project was made during a Software Engineering Immersive course by General Assembly.
-This was the first project during the course and thus is quite rough in its design with plenty of "janky" design choices.
+This was the first project during the course and is quite rough in its design, with plenty of "janky" design choices.

-Should I ever wish to revisit this project, it would likely be rebuilt from scratch on a game engine however feel free to branch the code if for some reason you wish to improve it.
+Should I ever wish to revisit this project, it would likely need to be rebuilt from scratch on a game engine.
+However feel free to branch the code if for some reason you wish to improve it.

 ## Game Rules

-Battleship is a turn based game where two players are trying to sink the opposing players fleet.
-Each player has five ships in their fleet of varying sizes and take turns to targets coordinates on the opponents board.
+Battleship is a turn-based game where two players are trying to sink the opposing player's fleet.
+Each player has five ships in their fleet of varying sizes and willl take turns to target coordinates on the opponent's board.

 - You start the game by placing your five ships on your grid to the left.
 Use the mouse wheel to rotate the ship 90 degrees.
-- After the ships are placed, you can click a tile on your opponents grid to the right to attack it.
-If you miss, it will be your opponents turn.
+- After all the ships are placed, you can click a tile on your opponent's grid to start the attack.
+If you miss, it will be your opponent's turn.
 - You cannot attack a coordinate which has already been attacked.
 - Any time a player hits a segment of an opposing ship, they get to attack again.
-A ship is sunk when all parts of it have been hit by the opponent.
+- A ship is sunk when all parts of it have been hit by the opponent.
-- The game continues until one player has sunk of five ships on the opposite site.
+- The game continues until one player has sunk all five ships on the opposite side.

-- The opponent was programmed to attack randomly.
+The opponent was programmed to attack randomly.
 Play on a higher difficulty to up the challenge.

 | Difficulty |  Player   |    Opponent |
 | ---------- | :-------: | ----------: |